 Reading through Fuchsia Dunlop's Land of Plenty, I came across a technique that I knew would set this stir-fry apart.
 Briefly listed as a variation for hot-and-numbing tiny fish, there was a recipe for crispy shrimp with salt and Sichuan peppercorn.
 The shrimp are marinated for 15 minutes, tossed in flour, and deep-fried until golden and crunchy.
 They are then sautéed quickly with chiles and Sichuan peppercorn.
 This results in crunchy shrimp, both spicy and numbing.

 All I had to do was incorporate the snap peas into the picture.
 I decided to cook them before the fried shrimp were added back to the pan, along with a handful of bean sprouts.
 This mostly worked, but since there was no sauce to tie everything together, the peas came off as a little bland.
-Fortunately, a simple drizzle of soy sauce at the end solved the problem, coating the vegetables in the same addictive blend that adheres so easily to the shrimp.
+Fortunately, a simple drizzle of soy sauce at the end solved the problem, coating the vegetables in the same delectable blend that adheres so easily to the shrimp.

 - 1 pound medium or large shrimp, peeled and deveined